ajaxdude/sbpe-for-Linux-using-Proton-in-Steam/README.md

 1. Download the `sbpe-windows-1.7.0.zip` file
 2. Extract the contents to your preferred location
 3. Copy the extracted files to your StarBreak_modded directory (see step 2)
+4. **IMPORTANT**: Replace the `genmipmaps.py` file with the Linux-compatible version from this repository
+   - The Windows version has compatibility issues with Linux path handling
+   - Our modified version fixes these issues to work properly on Linux systems

 ### 2. Create Modded Directory Structure